ArLi

 Bio

-Arli Liberman is an award-winning screen composer, producer and guitarist who creates vibrant, immersive music for film, TV, multimedia and live experiences.
+Arli Liberman is an award-winning screen composer, producer, and guitarist known for creating immersive music for film, television, multimedia, and live experiences.

 With an unwavering dedication to his craft, Arli's approach to music serves as a transformative force that resonates both on and off the screen.